grandw0lf/RepData_PeerAssessment1/PA1_template.md

 4. Are there differences in activity patterns between weekdays and weekends?
 ----------------------------------------------------------------------------

-Create a new factor variable in the data set with two levels â âweekdayâ and âweekendâ indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the data set with two levels weekends and weekdays indicating whether a given date is a weekday or weekend day.

 ``` r
 activity$date <- as.Date(strptime(activity$date, format="%Y-%m-%d"))